How to get an identity card, driving licence and other local procedures for British nationals living in Ecuador.

-Please also visit our Travel Advice for Ecuador, which includes information on entry requirements to the country.
+Please also visit our travel advice for Ecuador, which includes information on entry requirements to the country.

 To obtain an Ecuadorean residence visa, you will need to provide a criminal records certificate from all the countries you have lived in during the last 5 years.
 Therefore, you will need to access information about yourself to complete this process.
-The police record needs to be legalised (“apostille”) in the UK, by the Legalisation Office, otherwise it will not have complete local validity.
-A Spanish translation is also required by the Ecuadorean authorities.

 Driving licences and vehicles

 You can drive with a valid International Driving Licence for the same tourist permit period.
-You cannot apply for an Ecuadorean/International driving licence in Ecuador if you are not a resident in Ecuador.
+You cannot apply for an Ecuadorean/International driving licence in Ecuador if you are not a temporary/permanent resident in Ecuador.

 Ecuadorean police criminal record check

-There is an online free system run by the Ecuadorean Ministry of Interior
+There is an online free system run by the Ecuadorean Ministry of Interior.

 To obtain this criminal record certificate, the applicant should insert the Ecuadorean ID or passport number.
 If the search is not for the same criminal record holder, the applicant should include the holder´s ID or passport number and the reason why this certificate is required for.